-- DIA is a little different story as it failed at the 50% retracement and closed below it. - Also, on a relative basis, SPY continues to smartly outperform DIA by a large margin. - If DIA fails to gain traction next week, we will likely see a retest of previous support at the 38% retracement level. - Short-Term Positioning: Bearish ?
-Market Risk Is High - Last Week: No positions - This Week: No positions - Stop-loss moved up to \$226 - Long-Term Positioning: Bearish
+- DIA is a little different story as it failed at the 50% retracement and closed below it.
+This week it rallied above it again but is underperforming other majors.

+- If DIA fails this next week, we will likely see a retest of previous support at the 38% retracement level.

+- Short-Term Positioning: Bearish ?
+Market Risk Is High

+- Last Week: No positions

+- This Week: No positions

+- Stop-loss moved up to \$235

+- Long-Term Positioning: Bearish